briward/raptor/README.md

 Raptor is an unopinionated, service-orientated middleware framework written for use with Deno.

-This framework is heavily inspired by many who came before it, such as Oak, Express and Slim Framework in PHP.
+This framework is heavily inspired by many who came before it, such as Oak, Express, Laravel and Slim Framework in PHP.

 # Usage